Welcome

 Country Girl b/w Instrumental Version

-This is not to be confused with the Harold Richardson song, "Country Gal".
-This is a very nice mento-reggae track in its own right, featuring piano and a bouncy pre-ska mento rhythm.
+This is not to be confused with Harold Richardson's "Country Gal".
+It's a very nice mento-reggae track in its own right, featuring piano and a bouncy pre-ska mento rhythm.
+This was released in 2010 on the Trojan Records collection, "The Heavy Monster Sound", where it's called "Lord A Massie Massie".

 On producer Sonia Pottinger's label, High Note, is a mento-reggae single by The Prince Brothers: